Jackie Bradley Jr. Player Props: Royals vs. Angels

 Jackie Bradley Jr. At The Plate

-- Bradley has gotten a hit in four of 12 games this year, but he has no multi-hit games.
+- In four of 13 games this year, Bradley got a hit, but only one each time.

-- In 12 games played this season, he has not hit a home run.
+- In 13 games played this year, he has not hit a long ball.

-- He has scored in three of 12 games so far this season.
+- He has scored in three games this year (23.1%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.